Stinoo01/ADM-HW3/README.md

 - `main.ipynb`: This Jupyter notebook contains all the answers to the research questions (RQs), the Command Line Question and the Algorithmic Question. <br>
     (Note: in the case that maps on Exercise 4 are not visible, please, refer to this [link](https://nbviewer.org/github/Stinoo01/ADM-HW3/blob/main/main.ipynb ) )<br>
 - `CommandLine.sh`: This file contains the code of the command line.
 Yet, the result is stored into the `main.ipynb`. <br>
+- `master_urls.txt`: This file contains the links of all the 6000 retrieved masters. <br>
+- `merged_courses.tsv`: This file is the merge of all the files contained into the `tsv_files` folder. <br>
+- `html_pages.json`: This file contains the retrieved selected information from the HTML pages.
+It was created to access in a fast way the retrieved information.

 ## Folders
 - `html_pages`: This folder contains several subfolders each containig 15 html master pages, as requested from the task. <br>
 - `tsv_files` : This folder contains all the 6000 master selected information in tsv format, as requested from the task. <br>
-- `supplementary_data` : This folder contains three files where you will be able to find supplementary materials:
-    - `master_urls.txt`: This file contains the links of all the 6000 retrieved masters. <br>
-    - `merged_courses.tsv`: This file is the merge of all the files contained into the `tsv_files` folder. <br>
-    - `html_pages.json`: This file contains the retrieved selected information from the HTML pages.
-It was created to access in a fast way the retrieved information. <br>

 ## Authors